 If you aren’t sure what you’re comfortable with, ask yourself:

-- When do I need the money I’m investing?
-In the short-term or long-term?
+- Do I need the money I’m investing in the short term or long term

 - How would I react if my investment dropped significantly in value?

-That’s why it’s important to check in with your advisor as your life changes.
+That’s why it’s important to adjust your risk tolerance as you age and your life changes.

-- Conservative: your tolerance and capacity are lower.
-This strategy might include fewer stocks and more bonds or money-market assets (which usually offer steady returns with less fluctuation in price).
+- Conservative: Your risk tolerance and capacity are lower.
+Your investments will likely include fewer stocks and more bonds or money-market assets (which usually offer steady returns with less fluctuation in price).

-- Moderate: you might be somewhere in the middle, perhaps someone with a higher risk tolerance but a lower risk capacity.
-This strategy might include a mix of stocks and bonds to uphold a more balanced approach.
+- Moderate: You might be somewhere in the middle, perhaps someone with a higher risk tolerance but a lower risk capacity.
+Your investments might include a mix of stocks and bonds for a more balanced approach.

-- Aggressive: you have a higher risk tolerance and higher risk capacity and accept that you might see big swings in the value of your investment over time.
-You’re also looking for the potential of bigger returns.
-This type of strategy tends to be made up mostly of stocks (as opposed to bonds) from big and small companies.
+- Aggressive: You have a higher risk tolerance and capacity and accept that you might see big swings in your investment value over time.
+You’re likely looking for bigger potential returns.
+Your investments are likely mostly stocks (as opposed to bonds) from big and small companies.